-In this week’s parsha, Nitzavim, Moses talks about the covenant between G-d and Israel, insisting that Israel uphold the covenant and follow the ways of the Torah, for a meaningful and good life in the land of Israel.
+This week's parsha, Nitzavim, is always read on the Shabbat before Rosh Hashanah.
+This passage has numerous parts that relate to Rosh Hashanah.
+The book of Nitzavim discusses our devotion to G-d, The Torah, as well as the mitzvot.
+Moshe talks about the covenant between G-d and Israel, insisting that Israel uphold the covenant and follow the ways of the Torah for a meaningful life in the land of Israel.